tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 To use a window we need to define the window specifications, such as a 15 second clock-based tumbling window called `15secs` as above.
 We can then create instances of these windows at runtime by applying those windows to streams.
-This is done in the `from` clause in `select` expressions.
+This is done in the `from` clause of a `select` statement.

 Wherever windows are applied, aggregate functions can be used.
 In the abvove example, we are calculating the minimum, maximum, average, standard deviation and variance of a `value` numeric field in data streaming into the query via the standard input stream.

-The query language is not constrained to to clock-driven window definitions.
-Windows can also be data-drive or fully programmatic.
+The query language is not constrained to clock-driven window definitions.
+Windows can also be data-driven or fully programmatic.

 A more complete example: